-Detalo automatically determines total blood volume, red blood cell volume and plasma volume in humans in a rapid, safe and precise manner.
+Detalo blood volume analysers determines total blood volume, red blood cell volume and plasma volume in humans in a rapid, safe and precise manner.

 The Detalo Performance is to be used for athletes and science and is available for purchase today.
-The Detalo Clinical is currently going through the medical certification procedures and should be available for clinical use in 2020.
+The Detalo Clinical is currently going through the medical certification procedures and should be available for clinical use soon.